Gum disease

-Gums play an important role in maintaining the health of your mouth.
-Yet gum disease is a common issue facing many adults.
+Gums play an important role in how your mouth functions.
+Yet gum disease (also known as periodontal disease) is a common issue facing many adults.

 On this page